Diversity and Inclusion

 Our current Strategy Group

-- Aranya Tharumakunarajah – Solicitor (planning, infrastructure, and public law)
+- Aranya Tharumakunarajah – Associate (planning, infrastructure, and public law)

-- Aaron Nelson – Senior associate (planning, infrastructure, and public law)
+- Aaron Nelson – Legal Director (planning, infrastructure, and public law)

 - Preena Patel – Solicitor (charities)